 Sometimes festivities get underway on the evening of Oct 31, so the Day of the Dead is often more than just one day.
 There are many variations in different parts of the country, with communities in the south generally having more traditional or elaborate celebrations.

 The holiday is also observed in other Latin American countries, under different names.
 In parts of Guatemala, for example, they put their own special spin on things by flying kites in the graveyard to communicate with spirits, then have a big kite festival. (see our post on the Kite Festival of Sumpongo).

-Last year on Oct 31, we arrived in the small city of Palenque in Chiapas, Mexico’s southernmost state.
-We had come to explore the famous Mayan ruins just outside town, so being there for the Day of the Dead was a happy coincidence.
+It was a happy coincidence being in the small city of Palenque in Chiapas, Mexico’s southernmost state, near the end of October when Day of the Dead celebrations were already underway.
 The centre square was decked out in decorations, a music stage, temporary altars, and plenty of marigold flower blossoms – the traditional flower of the dead.
 Next to the stage stood a large statue of La Catrina – the traditional skeleton lady with the fancy hat and enormous blackened eyes that’s an integral part of the celebration.

 Evening Parade To the Centre Square

 The highlight was the evening parade, which followed a long route down the main street to the centre square.
 Floats with elaborate themes alternated with decorated cars playing loud music.
 Most parade-goers were children’s dance groups, and there were a lot of them.
 Many represented their schools and came from other states including Veracruz, Jalisco, and Yucatan.